 The Company realizes and recognizes the importance of greenhouse gas management, which is one of the factors contributing to the current climate change burden.
 Although the main business of the Company may not have the same impact as industrial plants that directly emit greenhouse gas emissions, some of the Company's business activities are likely to contain greenhouse gas emissions, such as the use of electricity inside the building, the use of air conditioners, and the use of fuel from cargo transportation.
-At present, although the Company has not yet performed a measurement of the amount of greenhouse gas emissions from business operations that have been certified by the relevant agencies, The Company studies such matters and is in the process of setting goals and work plans to make them clear and concrete, including collecting various data in order to manage energy and greenhouse gases more efficiently.
-In 2022, the Company has invested in Carbon Credit trading business and economic teak plantation which was approved by the resolution of the Board of Directors Meeting No. 5/2022 on November 10, 2022.
-Investing in such businesses reflects the importance of environmentally friendly business operations.
-Although the Company's main business operations do not have a direct impact on the environment, this investment is another beginning of participation, whether directly or indirectly, and reflects the commitment towards sustainability.
+In 2023, the Company began accounting for the organization's greenhouse gas emissions.
+By referring to the calculation method according to ISO 14064, the Greenhouse Gas Protocol and the Greenhouse Gas Management Organization (Public Organization) or TGO to be used as a guideline for the Company's greenhouse gas management, including investment progress in the carbon credit trading business and economic teak plantation.
+At present, Phase 1 has been completed with more than 135,000 teak seedlings on an area of 338 rai and will continue in Phase 2 in 2024 on another 600 rai.